The Important Facts on College Grants and Scholarships

 If a student is awarded any private scholarships, it is important that he or she notifies the college's financial aid office of the details.
 Most schools will add any scholarships that the student is awarded directly to his or her financial aid package.
 If a change is needed to the financial aid due to the addition of a scholarship, typically the school will reduce any loans first.

 We hope these tips and resources help as you continue your search for college grants and scholarships!
-If you have more questions about sources of financial aid and paying for college, be sure to follow us on Facebook & Twitter, and of course, check out our website.
+If you have more questions about sources of financial aid and paying for college, be sure to follow us on Facebook and Twitter.